Remote education provision: information for parents

 What should my child expect from immediate remote education in the first day or two of pupils being sent home?

-In the event of an individual pupil having to self-isolate, the school will provide on-line via Tapestry or Teams from the second day of isolation, this will give teachers time to prepare learning resources and activities.
+In the event of an individual pupil having to self-isolate, the school will provide on-line learning via Tapestry or Teams from the second day of isolation, this will give teachers time to prepare learning resources and activities.
 On the first few days of isolation, you can log on to our website to download work packs for your child.

 Following the first few days of remote education, will my child be taught broadly the same curriculum as they would if they were in school?